Week #, Dates Notes Topics (schedule is subject to change)

 25% In-lecture Quizzes (using iclickers)

-We expect you to use your iClicker remote (hand-held electronic response pad) or the iClicker app installed on your personal device (smartphone or tablet) in every lecture to ask questions and get feedback from the class.
+We expect you to use your iClicker remote (hand-held electronic response pad) or the iClicker app installed on your personal device (smartphone or tablet) in every lecture to answer daily in-lecture quizzes.
 This is extremely important for keeping you engaged and learning!
-The i>clickers will also be used for daily in-lecture quizzes.
-If you skip lectures, or forget your clicker, you will not be able to get points for the quizzes, which will be a significant part of your grade!
-Come to lecture and bring your iClicker remote or your personal device with the iClicker app installed!
-You can buy the clicker (called "i>clicker") from the bookstore along with your textbook.
+If you skip lectures or forget your iClicker, you will not be able to get points for the quizzes, which will be a significant part of your grade!
+Please come to the lectures and bring your iClicker remote or your personal device with the iClicker app installed!
+You can buy the iClicker remote at the bookstore along with your textbook.
 You can buy the iClicker app online.

-There will be two midterms and a final.
-You must take all exams in order to pass the course.
-Each midterm will cover all material up to that point in the course, but the second midterm will emphasize the material covered after the first midterm.
+There will be one midterm exam and a final exam.
+You must take both exams in order to pass the course.
+The midterm will cover all material up to that point in the course.
 The final will cover material from the whole term.